rusty-software/lbperryday/README.md

 This might very well be the best vidya game ever.
 Play the game by visiting [rusty-software.github.io/lbperryday/](http://rusty-software.github.io/lbperryday/)

+## TODOS/SUGGESTIONS:

+* Make the final space have a picture of a girl on a cliff, or an arts and crafts magazine, or random
+* Add colors/random fills to spaces
+* Fix the player meeples
+* When a player ends their turn on the final space, winner should be declared

 ## Development Details

 This is a figwheel/reagent project.
 Pointers about how to get it going locally are below (and came from the README template).